nicoespeon/nicoespeon.github.io/en/_posts/2014-04-23-clean-git-repo-like-a-boss.md

   <canvas id="clean-repo"></canvas>
 </div>

 Dates and authors are still there, which wouldn't have been true with a classic rebase.
-Still, the history **has been rewritten**: SHA1 are different.
+Still, the history **has been rewritten**: SHA1 of commits which have been rewritten are different.

 ## It's a kind of magic